 Randall's 1980 Cj5 build

-Last year after helping my father in law restore his 76 CJ he gave me his '80 CJ5.
+In January of last year I got an old 1980 cj5 that was primarily used for hunting.
 It was in very rough condition; terrible paint, non-functioning brakes, no top, non-functioning gauges, etc etc. It was towed year after year to hunt elk here in Az.
 I am definitely OCD and non functioning was not going to work for me.
-So in the past year, I've replaced the old cut up dash to a new one, replaced all the lights and gauges, resolved electrical shorts, replaced front and rear brakes and bought to bikini tops and a full softtop.
+So in the past year, I've replaced the old cut up dash to a new one, replaced all the lights and gauges, resolved electrical shorts, replaced front and rear brakes and bought two bikini tops and a full softtop.
 The jeep has a 3.3 liter v6 from a 1979 Monte Carlo with a Dualjet 2bbl carburetor, puts out a whopping 90 horsepower, maybe.
 The tires that came with the jeep were 20 years old with plenty of tread but actually fell apart on me in huge chunks within a month of ownership.
-Anyway, a year later and this past weekend I drove it to Vegas and back and except for the noise of the top flapping around, it must be stretched the trip a good one.
+Anyway, a year later and this past weekend I drove it to Vegas and back and except for the noise of the top flapping around, was a pretty enjoyable trip.
 8 gallons of gas up and 7.3 gallons back.
 Not too bad.

 So here are some pics of my build so far.

 I started this whole thing off with this intake from a 2000 g.m.
 6.0 that I got for free when I bought a SM465/NP208 combo for 160 bucks.
 I got a driveshaft, truck exhaust, and the ignition coils.
 As it turns out the the NP208 dropped on the drivers side of the jeep and was about 2 feet too long.
 That ended up on craigslist and I got 400 bucks out of it,,,so not too shabby.